 | Annotated aerial map of the Del Prado neighborhood in Pleasanton, California.
 Base imagery from Google Maps. |

-Unlike some later master-planned communities, Del Prado developed incrementally through several independent builders rather than as a single coordinated project.
-Ditz-Crane established much of the neighborhood’s early character with practical ranch-style homes, landscaped streets, and curving residential courts built on former ranchland.
+Unlike some master-planned communities, Del Prado developed incrementally through several independent builders rather than as a single coordinated project.
+Ditz-Crane established much of the neighborhood’s early character with practical ranch-style homes introduced in December 1968.

 Other builders soon followed.
 Mackay Homes, known for Spanish-inspired architecture in Menlo Park and across the Peninsula, opened nearby subdivisions featuring tiled roofs, larger floor plans, and more decorative elevations.
 Mackay included access to a private cabana and community pool for residents.